sshahram/social-network-API/README.md

 * Dotenv
 * JavaScript

-## Task List
+## Tasks List

-[x] Upon starting the server, Mongoose models are synced to the MongoDB database.
+- [x] Upon starting the server, Mongoose models are synced to the MongoDB database.
-[x] API GET routes in Insomnia Core for users and thoughts display data in a formatted JSON.
+- [x] API GET routes in Insomnia Core for users and thoughts display data in a formatted JSON.
-[x] Add functionality to create, update, and delete users and thoughts in database.
+- [x] Add functionality to create, update, and delete users and thoughts in database.
-[x] Add functionality to create and delete reactions to thoughts and add and remove friends to a user’s friend list.
+- [x] Add functionality to create and delete reactions to thoughts and add and remove friends to a user’s friend list.

 ## Usage